Valve stem: Presta

 Presta valves (also called Sclaverand valves or French valves) are normally only used on bicycles.
 The stem has a narrower diameter (nominally 6 mm) than the thinnest (nominally 8 mm) Schrader type, and so the bore of the hole in the rim through which the stem passes can be smaller.

 Has a locknut that needs to be opened to inflate/deflate.

 Dunlop (or Woods)

-Dunlop valves (also called Woods valves or English valves) were the dominating bicycle valve in the European region and many other countries.
+Dunlop valves (also called Woods valves or English valves) were the dominating bicycle valves in the European region and many other countries.

-Today (2021), Presta valves are just as common in these regions.
-Dunlop valves are still widely used especially on low to medium priced bicycles (city and trekking bikes).
+As of 2021, Presta valves are just as common in these regions.
+Dunlop valves are still widely used especially on low to medium-priced bicycles (city and trekking bikes).

 They can be pumped up with a Presta bicycle pump.

+Regina

+The "Regina Valve" is very similar to the Presta and mostly used in Italy.
+The central threaded pin is so short that it does not protrude from the valve tube and therefore cannot be bent.
+In order to close the valve tightly, a small, loose nut is placed on this threaded rod with a diameter of only around 1.5 mm and screwed on by hand.
+A threaded rod is enough.
+By tightening the nut, the valve disc with the conical sealing body is pressed against the valve seat.